deepstreamIO/deepstream.io-website/content/guides/post-it-board/20-login/index.md

 description: How to login to the server using storage auth
 ---

----
-title: Logging in
-description: Logging into the deepstream from a JS client
----

 The next step is to create a deepstream client, login and initialize the application.

 ## Setting up Authentication on the backend